charlyhayoz/tablefootball_score/README.md

 [![PHP](https://img.shields.io/badge/PHP-777BB4?style=for-the-badge&logo=php&logoColor=white)](https://www.php.net/)

-[PHP](https://www.php.net/) will be used as the main language for the back-end.
+[PHP 8.2](https://www.php.net/) will be used as the main language for the back-end.

 For installing it, execute `sudo apt install php libapache2-mod-php`